lbasseto/meyran-open-food-facts/README.md

 General questions
 * Where in the world is food with the most additives sold?
 * What is the proportion of palm oil or ingredients derived palm oil in products with a high quantity of fat or sugar?
+* What are the most common ingredients per region?

 Sugar, fat
 * Where are the most sugary / fat products sold in the world?